Adding Captions to Videos using the Media Module

 - Select if the text track file will be uploaded to Video Cloud or hosted on an external URL.

-- File Upload - Click Browse and select the text track file from the file system.
+- Select files - Click Browse and select the text track file from the file system.
 The file will be uploaded to Video Cloud.

-- URL Upload - Enter the public URL where the text track file resides and then click .
+- Upload from URL - Enter the public URL where the text track file resides and then click .
 The file will be uploaded to Video Cloud.

 - Remote URL - Enter the public URL where the text track file resides.
 The URL must be less than 250 characters.
 Captions will be loaded from the remote URL.